A Large-Dimensional Analysis of ESPRIT DoA Estimation: Inconsistency and a Correction via RMT: Numerical Simulations

-\Cref{fig:correlated} provides empirical support to our discussions on the special case of widely-spaced DoAs with correlated sources in \Cref{rem:wide_correlated}.
-Here, under the same setting as in the left plot of \Cref{fig:spectral_error}, we compare, in the left plot of \Cref{fig:correlated}, the DoAs estimates $\hat \theta$ from classical ESPRIT (as well as the theoretical characterizations $\bar \theta$ given in \Cref{theo:main}), to $\hat{\theta}^G$ from the G-ESPRIT method in \Cref{prop:gesprit}.
-We observe that: \begin{enumerate} \item the theoretical characterization ($\bar \theta$) perfectly matches the classical ESPRIT estimate ($\hat \theta$, that is observed to diverge from the true DoAs $\theta$); and \item the proposed G-ESPRIT estimates $\hat{\theta}^G$ remove this bias. \end{enumerate}
+Fig.~\ref{fig:correlated} provides empirical support for our discussion of the three special cases.
+We first consider the case of widely-spaced DoAs with correlated sources, as discussed in \Cref{rem:wide_correlated}.
+Here, under the same setting as in the subfigure (a) of Fig.~\ref{fig:spectral_error}, we compare, in Fig.~\ref{fig:correlated}(a), the DoAs estimates $\hat \theta$ from classical ESPRIT (as well as the theoretical characterizations $\bar \theta$ given in \Cref{theo:main}), to $\hat{\theta}^G$ from the G-ESPRIT method in \Cref{prop:gesprit}.
+The true DoAs $\theta$ are indicated by the gray dashed lines.
+We observe that, as $N$ increases with a fixed ratio $N/T = 1/2$, \begin{enumerate} \item the theoretical characterization ($\bar \theta$) perfectly matches the classical ESPRIT estimate ($\hat \theta$, that is observed to diverge from the true DoAs $\theta$); and \item the proposed G-ESPRIT estimates $\hat{\theta}^G$ remove this bias. \end{enumerate}